CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Install-NetQ/Install-NetQ-System.md

 toc: 3
 ---

 The following table lists the various ways to install NetQ.
-If you are unsure which option is best for your network, refer to the {{<link title="Before You Install" text="Before You Install">}}.
+If you are unsure which option is best for your network, refer to {{<link title="Before You Install" text="Before You Install">}}.

 | Deployment Type | Server Arrangement | System | Hypervisor | Installation Instructions |
 | --- | --- | --- | --- | :---: |